 Detailing a little further, Albarn said that if the Brexit situation was to change the band would have been more inclined to ‘celebrate’ their previous work: “Say we got to the point of having a second referendum, then I would be happy to play that record as a celebration and as a way of reminding ourselves of a time when we had an idea of Britishness that wasn’t political,” he said.

 “It was more about our music and culture,” he continued.
-“That was a bit naive, no question, but it had a funny side, it had a humour to it.
+“That was a bit naive, no question, but it had a funny side, it had to it.
 So I’m not against performing that album but I wouldn’t want to do it if I felt like it was just about money.”